 Section 3.
-Members of the Trustees shall be elected at the Annual Meeting to hold office for a three (3) year term, with no limit on the numbers of terms.
-Their election shall be by a majority vote of the Trustees in attendance at the meeting.
+Members of the Trustees shall be elected to hold office for a three (3) year term, with no limit on the numbers of terms.
+Their election shall be by a majority vote of the Trustees via mail, phone, regular scheduled meeting or electronic ballot.

 Section 4.
 If the voting membership of the Trustees drops below the requisite twenty-one (21), any vacancies shall be filled by recommendations from the Membership and Nominating Committee.

 Section 1.
 The officers of the corporation shall be a President, a Vice-President, a Secretary and a Treasurer.